 Gum Disease Treatments

-At Mill Pond Dental, Cape Cod dentist Dr. Hannigan offer a variety of periodontal therapy treatments that address gum disease at its various stages.
-Periodontal therapy begins with a consultation and exam, so Dr. Hannigan can determine the stage of the disease and develop a treatment plan.
+At Mill Pond Dental, Cape Cod dentist Dr. Tudor offer a variety of periodontal therapy treatments that address gum disease at its various stages.
+Periodontal therapy begins with a consultation and exam, so Dr. Tudor can determine the stage of the disease and develop a treatment plan.
 Treatments may include:

 - Scaling and root planing: Plaque and tartar are scraped away from both above and below the gum line while under local anesthetic (scaling).
 Rough spots on the tooth root are then smoothed out (planing).
 Locally applied medications, such as antimicrobials and antibiotics, may be used.